NVlabs/Bongard-LOGO/README.md

 ## The `Bongard-LOGO` Dataset

-The `Bongard-LOGO` dataset contains 12,000 Bongard problems solely based on the `shape concept`, by considering as nuisances shape positions, orientations and sizes, etc. It is divided into three types of problems: 3,600 `Feeform Shape Problem`s, 4,000 `Basic Shape Problem`s and 4,400 `Abstract Shape Problem`s.
+The `Bongard-LOGO` dataset contains 12,000 Bongard problems solely based on the `shape concept`, by considering as nuisances shape positions, orientations and sizes, etc. It is divided into three types of problems: 3,600 `Freeform Shape Problem`s, 4,000 `Basic Shape Problem`s and 4,400 `Abstract Shape Problem`s.

 Furthermore, each image is paired with an action program, with which we can recover the shape(s) in the image, by using the provided rendering method.